aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-set-font-folder/_index.md

         }
     }
 {{< /highlight >}}

+To render HTML to Image using custom fonts, you should follow a few steps:

 1. Create the `configuration` object, and use the [GetService](https://reference.aspose.com/svg/net/aspose.svg/configuration/getservice/) method to get a reference to the [IUserAgentService](https://reference.aspose.com/html/net/aspose.html.services/iuseragentservice/) interface.
 2. Call the [SetFontsLookupFolder(`fontsFolder`, `recursive`)](https://reference.aspose.com/html/net/aspose.html/fontssettings/setfontslookupfolder/#setfontslookupfolder_1) method to set font folder.
 This method takes two parameters: the folder path where the fonts are located and a boolean value that specifies whether to include subfolders or not.
 By setting the `true` as the `recursive` parameter, the method includes all subfolders of the specified folder in the font lookup.